mrdijk/EnergyEfficient_FL/fabric/dynamos/README.md

 # # To remove Linkerd Viz
 # linkerd viz uninstall | kubectl delete -f -
 # # To remove Linkerd Jaeger
-# linkerd jaeger uninstall | kubectl delete -f
+# linkerd jaeger uninstall | kubectl delete -f -
 # # Remove control plane:
 # linkerd uninstall | kubectl delete -f -
 ```

-TODO: can do with a script?
-When I did it before with a script I got errors and the pods were not running.
+TODO: can do with a script later probably if uploading the linkerd.yaml

 ## Upload the configuration files and charts to the kubernetes control-plane node